PeterWangIntel/crosswalk-website/Crosswalk-manifest.md

 }
 ```
 ## Full manifest file
-Here is the complete manifest file which contains all fields Crosswalk has already been supported:
+Here is the complete manifest file which contains all fields Crosswalk (beta-1, beta-2, canary) has already been supported:
 ```
 {
   // Required